Take control of your money.

 John's experience as a teacher includes acting as a teaching assistant and instructor at the University of Western Ontario in the sciences.
 He developed the curriculum for MBP573 Intro to Medical Biophysics, a for-credit masters-level course, and delivered the majority of the lectures; he also delivered a guest lecture on the bioelectromagnetics component of the MBP3336G undergraduate course for three consecutive years.
 He has received numerous teaching and speaking awards, including the Curtis Carl Johnson Memorial Award for the best platform presentation at the Bioelectromagnetics Society Meeting, and the prestigious Drs.
 Madge and Charles Macklin Fellowship for Teaching from the Schulich School of Medicine in 2009.

-For personal finance instruction, John has been invited to give three workshops at the Toronto Public Library, and a guest lecture spot for Ellen Roseman's continuing education course at the University of Toronto.
+For personal finance instruction, John has been invited to give multiple workshops at the Toronto Public Library, and a guest lecture spot for investing courses at the University of Toronto's School of Continuing Studies and personal finance courses at York's Schulich School of Business.
 He also worked on a one-on-one basis with clients to help them become do-it-yourself investors.

 Personal finance and investing have long been personal passions for John, and he has been an active part of the Canadian personal finance community for nearly a decade, creating spreadsheets and how-to guides amongst other commentary and analyses.
 In 2014 he published The Value of Simple to help investors move away from relying on commissioned sales staff to planning and investing on their own.
 The book focuses on helping people implement simple investment plans and get over behavioural pitfalls to success – this course builds on that material.